flutter/website/using-ide-vscode.md

 1. Enter your desired **Project name**.
 1. Select a **Project location**.

-### Creating a new project from existing source code
+### Opening a project from existing source code

-To open a Flutter project containing existing Flutter source code
+To open an existing Flutter project:
-files:

 1. Click **File>Open...** from the main IDE window.
 1. Browse to the directory holding your existing Flutter source code files.
 1. Click **Open**.

-## Editing code, and viewing code problems
+## Editing code and viewing issues

 The Dart extension performs code analysis that enables: